m3dwards/parity-website/content/directory/odyssey-new-media/index.md

   image = "ppc-management.jpg"
 [[products]]
-  title = "FREE SEO Audit and Consultation" description = "We will audit your website and show you where your SEO needs improving so you can you can boost your SEO strategy in 30 minutes." price_prx = "FREE" price_gbp = "" category = "Business Services"
+  title = "FREE SEO Audit and Consultation" description = "We will audit your website and show you where your SEO needs improving so you can you can boost your SEO in 30 minutes." price_prx = "FREE" price_gbp = "" category = "Business Services"